ShaneHsu08/GenerativeArt3D/README.md

 ### Project's Contribution

 This project's main contribution is the **systematic organization of these sophisticated generative art formulas, combined with the Chromostereopsis effect**.
-By allowing users to customize particle and background colors, it provides a tool to trigger and control this glasses-free 3D phenomenon.
+By allowing users to customize particle and background, it provides a tool to trigger and control this glasses-free 3D phenomenon.
 The result transforms flat mathematical art into a dynamic, three-dimensional visual experience.

 ## Features

 ### 🎨 Diverse Artistic Effects
-- **42 Different Code Variations**: Each based on a unique mathematical formula for distinct visuals.
+- **48 Different Code Variations**: Each based on a unique mathematical formula for distinct visuals.
 - **Real-time Animation**: Dynamic effects driven by a time variable for fluid particle motion.
 - **Math-Driven**: Art generated using trigonometric functions, exponential functions, and more.

 ### 🎛️ Customizable Visual Parameters
 - **Particle Color**: Choose from 4 presets (Red, Orange, Yellow, Pure Red).
-- **Background Color**: Choose from 4 presets (Blue, Cyan, Purple, Black).
+- **Background**: Choose from 3 presets.
 - **Particle Size**: Adjust particle size from 0.5 to 3.0.
 - **Canvas Size**: Adjust a base multiplier from 120 to 250.
 The canvas maintains a 3:4 aspect ratio, resulting in final dimensions ranging from 360x480 to 750x1000 pixels.